Walter Raleigh was an Elizabethan seaman adventurer

 Chronology/Biography of Sir Walter Raleigh:

-1578: Joined a piratical expedition against the Spanish organised by his half brother Sir Humphrey Gilbert.
+1578: Raleigh joined a piratical expedition against the Spanish organised by his half brother Sir Humphrey Gilbert.

 1584: He sent an expedition to America to take lands in the name of the Queen.

-1585: Appointed Lord Warden of the Stanneries and Vice Admiral of Devon and Cornwall.
+1585: He was appointed Lord Warden of the Stanneries and Vice Admiral of Devon and Cornwall.
 He also became a Member of Parliament for Devon.

 1587: The Second Earl of Essex became Court favourite over Raleigh. and he went to Ireland and planted Estates in Munster and became a good friends with the poet Edmund Spenser.

 1592: On his return to England Walter Raleigh was committed to the Tower of London for having a secret affair with Bessy Throckmorton, one of the Queens Maids of Honour.
 He was kept away from the Queen for four years.

 1595: Raleigh took five ships on an expedition and explored the coasts of Trinidad and sailed up the Orinoco River in South America.

 1596: With Charles Howard and the Earl of Essex Walter Raleigh sacked the port of Cadiz in Spain.

 1603: on 17th July although he had not taken part in the major plotting at the end of Queen Elizabeth’s reign he was still implicated and was arrested.
 He attempted suicide.
 At his trial at Winchester he defended himself but was condemned to death.
 Only on the scaffold was his sentence commuted to life imprisonment.